marlinspike/swft/README.md

 - **Continuous evidence, not quarterly binders.** Every container build automatically emits a signed SBOM, Trivy scan, and run manifest that the portal ingests within minutes, so Authorizing Officials can inspect living artifacts instead of chasing emailed checklists.
 - **Speed with trust baked in.** Cosign signatures, policy-enforced scans, and immutable blob storage prove the image deployed to IL4/5 is exactly what passed IL2 review—making “build low, deploy high” a repeatable, auditable muscle rather than a one-off hero effort.
 - **Humans decide; automation prepares.** The workflow and dashboard assemble the compliance story upfront, highlighting drift and policy violations so assessors spend time on judgment calls, not document triage.
+- **Industry best-in-class SAST out of the box.** GitHub CodeQL runs alongside the pipeline, catching code weaknesses with the same static analysis engine used across Microsoft, GitHub, and open source ecosystems.
 - **AI-ready from day one.** Because every run lands as structured data, we can layer assistants that summarize large reports, surface anomalies, or recommend mitigations—letting analysts leverage AI where it amplifies mission outcomes.
 - **Single pane of glass for the enterprise.** Developers keep iterating quickly, security inherits the controls automatically, and decision-makers monitor readiness across programs from a single view, driving faster authorizations without sacrificing rigor.